-Investors should rebalance at least twice a year, no matter how small the rebalance is.
-Taking the time to rebalance helps focus your attention on your investments so they don’t grow too far out of whack.
+Investors should rebalance at least twice a year, regardless of how small the rebalance actually is.
+Staying disciplined with rebalancing regularly helps refocus your attention on your investments.
+Doing so helps ensure your risk preferences and investment objectives remain intact.

-Using Personal Capital's cash flow analyzer, you can visibly see what’s going in and out each week and month.
+Personal Capital's cash flow analyzer lets you visibly see how much money is going in and out each week and month.
 I check Personal Capital each week to make sure my budget is in check.
 The app is free and easy to use.

 Therefore, it's important to boost savings to minimize volatility and have a large enough cash buffer to take advantage of market sell-offs.
 Cash is king during times of uncertainty!
 If you aren't already, earn a higher bank savings interest rate.